Gargoyles (TV series): Film adaptation

 A traditionally animated film adaptation had been discussed by Disney since the beginning of the show's run.
 Todd Garner was the executive producer on a proposed project; having admired the series.
 Rick Baker was hired to create concept art for the characters and even made a maquette.
 Greg Weisman and Michael Reaves wrote a draft that adapted the five-part "Awakening" pilot, but it was rejected.
 Disney regular Jim Kouf was hired to pen a new draft that established Goliath as a Gaelic warrior named Goliath MacGrath who makes a deal with a good sorcerer to battle an evil one named Morgan.
 However, he and his men are cursed to "give up [their] flesh and blood and [their] heart will be turned to stone" and are promptly turned into gargoyles and turn to stone upon defeating Morgan.
 In modern day, the focus shifts to Alex Anderson, described as "Goliath's long-lost relative", who returns to New York City following the death of his father.
 He teams up with Detective Brenna, who is a stand-in for Elisa Maza, and meets the Gargoyles who must battle a revived Morgan.
 While Disney favored the script, the project was abandoned as it would have been expensive to produce and because the series had ended its run.

 In July 2011, David Elliot and Paul Lovett of G.I.
 Joe: The Rise of Cobra were hired to pen a film adaptation of Gargoyles.
 In June 2018, Jordan Peele pitched his own film version to Disney, but it was not picked up.

-Reboot

-In October 2023, it was announced that a live-action reboot is in development for Disney+.
-The series will be produced by James Wan through his Atomic Monster label with Gary Dauberman acting as showrunner.
+Potential reboot

+In 2020, Super Robot Monkey Team Hyperforce Go! creator Ciro Nieli pitched a Gargoyles reboot to Disney Television Animation.
+The new series would have been a sequel to the original with the premise of "Canmore casting a spell where it sets the Manhattan Clan back in to deep sleep while he takes over the 5 Burroughs of NYC with crime lords and monster beasts.
+25 years later Elisa Maza raises the Gargoyles back from their spell and the fight to take back the city begins".
+The project would get scrapped due to cuts that affected The Walt Disney Company during the COVID-19 pandemic.

+In October 2023, it was announced that Disney Television Studios and Atomic Monster where developing a live-action Gargoyles series for Disney+ with Gary Dauberman as showrunner and James Wan and Michael Clear as executive producers.
+In April 2025, Dauberman would mention that the project was still alive promising that it would keep the same tone as the original.
+In August 2026, Weisman confirmed at FAN EXPO Chicago that the live-action series won't move forward at Disney+.

+In July 2026, Brent Spiner which voiced Puck in the original series would hint at his podcast "Dropping Names with Brent and Jonny" that a full-on revival of the animated series was in the works at Disney Television Animation.